JD557/pbt-scala/talk/presentation.md

  * Pick a small unit of code to implement
  * Write a set of test cases with known results
-    - Make sure to test known edge cases (empty strings, zero,...)
+    - Test known edge cases (empty strings, zero,...)
     - Use mock dependencies (those are tested by other tests)
- * Check that the test fails if the feature is not implemented
+ * Check that the tests fail
  * Implement the feature
  * Run the tests
-   - They should succeed
-   - Check the code coverage and branch coverage
+   - Also, check the code/branch coverage

 ---